 If your symptoms are severe, seek a healthcare professional’s guidance.
 Certain remedies can provide temporary relief from dysesthesia.
 Warm or cool compressions on the affected area can relieve pain by improving blood circulation to the affected area.
 Lotions containing aloe vera alleviate pain due to their anti-inflammatory effect.
 Meditation, exercise, and acupuncture reduce mental stress arising from dysesthesia.

 Although dysesthesia does not always require treatment, you should seek help if your symptoms persist.
 Just like Amyra, with proper help, your nerves may rewire themselves and you’ll feel better.

-To support the writing of useful articles about neurology, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about neurology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.
-Audio may intentionally omit details.